Previously, we looked through all the Old Testament for

 the grave, and despite the fact that it’s translated only once as such in the NT, even that single instance would probably be better off translated as hell, and so the argument really seems like a case of faulty induction.
 Moving on though, let’s look at the other 10 verses:

 The contrast to heaven and judgment of sinners highlights more than a simple grave in my opinion, but admittedly, nothing is very specific.
+Also worth noting is the “brought down” expression, tying us to the depth concept from before.
 Luke 10:15 is a repetition of this.

 The “gates of the grave” doesn’t really fit the idea here, as even Christians will die.
 It is more likely that it is in reference to that specific location for the wicked we were beginning to see in the OT.

-This is one of the clearest illustrations of hell in the NT; however, I will highlight this separately later on.
+This is one of the clearest illustrations of hell in the NT; however, I will highlight this whole parable separately later on.